dferber90/meteor-graph-api/README.md

 There are [different types of access tokens](https://developers.facebook.com/docs/facebook-login/access-tokens) for Facebook.
 Some edges of the Graph API do not require any access token.

-Here, you see how to use a App Access Token.
+Here, you see how to use an App Access Token.
 Other types of tokens are not implemented yet.
 Send a PR if you need one.

 ```js